-The Department of Fine Arts, combining the disciplines of Visual Arts, Music, and Theatre, offers a major in Visual Arts, anemphasisinGraphicDesign, an emphasis in StudioArt, an emphasis in Theatre, and minors in all of the areas above.
-The VisualArts major requires at least 60 hours in that concentration.
+The Department of Fine Arts, combining the disciplines of Visual Arts, Music, and Theatre, offers a major in Visual Arts, an emphasis in Graphic Design, an emphasis in Studio Art, an emphasis in Theatre, and minors in all of the areas above.
+The Visual Arts major requires at least 60 hours in that concentration.
 The Graphic Design emphasis requires 120 credit hours in that concentration.
-The Studio Art emphasis requires 108 credit hours in that concentration.
 A Theatre emphasis requires at least 55 hours in that concentration.
 A minor is constituted by a 20-hour concentration in a particular discipline (other than that of the major).

 The Visual Arts program at AUM offers the serious student sound undergraduate training in the theory and practice of the visual arts.
-Course work in drawing, design, graphics, painting, sculpture, ceramics, and art history will prepare the prospective Waduate student for matriculation at either the M.A. or the M.F.A. degree level.
+Course work in drawing, design, graphics, painting, sculpture, ceramics, and art history will prepare the prospective graduate student for matriculation at either the M.A. or the M.F.A. degree level.